About the Kensington Community Resilience Fund

 - To serve as a catalyst and build the infrastructure to support long-term, sustained investment and partnership with funders in the Kensington community

-On July 14, we announced the first round of grants from the KCR Fund, which went to 20 community-based organizations in the Kensington, Harrowgate, and Fairhill neighborhoods.
+On March 3, we announced the second round of grants from the KCR Fund, which went to 20 community-based organizations in the Kensington, Harrowgate, and Fairhill neighborhoods.

 Grant Focus Areas and Guiding Principles